SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/quality-profiles.md

 ### Copy a profile from one SonarQube instance to another?

 Use the **Back up** feature on the source instance to export the profile to an XML file.
 Use the **Restore Profile** feature on the target instance to import the file.
-Note that some [limitations](https://jira.sonarsource.com/browse/SONAR-5366) on this feature exist.

 ### Apply a core set of rules plus additional rules to a project?